andrewbutterfield/smcgen/README.md

 * `Hack` : a quick and dirty way to take the original `init/Flash.prism` model, written with parameter `b` equal to three, and to generalise it to arbitrary `b`, greater than one.

+* `Abs1` : (Abstraction Level One) introduces (1) an abstract syntax for a version of Prism extended with arrays, as well as a compiler that converts this to standard Prism (`DSL1`) and (2) the initial Flash model encoded in this abstract syntax using the extended array features (`FlashA1`).

+We also have a `Utilities` module that has useful bits of Haskell code.